Maasai Mara, KenyaGo Back

 We encourage guests to arrive in Nairobi at least two nights prior to your ride beginning to enjoy one full day of sightseeing in this city.
-When arriving in Nairobi, Globetrotting can arrange a pick up with a driver from Macushla House at an extra cost.
+We recommend guests stay at Macushla House – we can help make a reservation here at your request, and can arrange a pick up from Nairobi Airport with a driver from Macushla House at an extra cost.

 Transfers to and from Nairobi regional airport (to the Maasai Mara) are included in your ride price on the first and last day of your ride.
 Please note, regional flights have a luggage allowance of 15kg maximum.